 - Q2 2017

-If my portfolio catches your interest and you would like more information on the Dividend Growth Investing “DGI” strategy, please visit my DGI Resources section to find more places for research on the strategy.
+If my portfolio catches your interest and you would like more information about Dividend Growth Investing, please visit my DGI Resources section to find more places for research on the strategy.